-WE TOOK THE 12:30 longboat on a blisteringly hot afternoon to Koh Yao Noi off the eastern coast of Phuket.
+WE TOOK THE 12:30 longboat on a blisteringly hot afternoon to Koh Yao Noi.
 Our bags sat haphazardly among the cargo in the hold with the other passengers—island locals, an international school group, a spattering of backpackers.
 They sat two-by-two on worn teakwood benches alongside shipments of water, rice, and mail, looking forward like sweaty nuns in service.
 Outside on the bow, the sun burned like a giant piercing beacon as islands burst forth from the sea like limestone giants.

 We had come in search of solitude, authenticity, raw adventure—something to assuage the relentless commercialism we had experienced for weeks on the Phuket mainland.
 Well here it was, man—a sojourn into a remote island community only now being touched by development and western influence.